nbhusare/jekyll-cayman-theme/_posts/2017-06-29-inserting-imports-in-right-location.markdown

 	'model' name=ID 'extends' parent=JvmTypeReference;
 ```

-When you set the parent, the respective import is automaticaly added to your file (BUG - [377860](https://bugs.eclipse.org/bugs/show_bug.cgi?id=377860)).
+When you set the parent, an import is automaticaly added to your file (BUG - [377860](https://bugs.eclipse.org/bugs/show_bug.cgi?id=377860)).
 You could also use Organize imports to do so.
 One of the problems you might face is that the import gets added in the wrong location (PS example below).
-Here I refer a type AnnotatedArrayType and on content assist, the import gets added in the wrong location.

 ```
 model foo extends